-The young woman responds: No, there really isn’t any problem.
+The young woman responds: No, there isn’t any problem.
 I just wanted to see if you thought anything could be better.”

 There are misconceptions about what constitutes a smile makeover.
 However, one important ingredient is that potential patients view something about their smile as not being right.
-They may not know why something appears incorrect, that’s the trained cosmetic dentist’s job, but this person does know what it is that they don’t like when they look in the mirror.
+They may not know why something appears incorrect, that’s the trained cosmetic dentist’s job, but this person does know what they don’t like when they look in the mirror.
 Without this important perception by the patient, an analysis of the smile is of no value.
-That is not to mean that in the course of a routine examination, the dentist does not point out cosmetic and functional aspects of the teeth, gums, and bite that are not within the norm, especially those that, if uncorrected, could lead to more serious future problems.
+That is not to mean that in a routine examination, the dentist does not point out cosmetic and functional aspects of the teeth, gums, and dental bite that are not within the norm, especially those that, if uncorrected, could lead to more serious future problems.
 Often a dentist can correct a patient’s smile complaint with minimal effort and expense.
-But, if the patient does not see these issues, especially cosmetic issues, there is a minimal impetus for them to change things as a problem to them.
+But, if the patient does not see these issues, especially cosmetic issues, there is minimal impetus for them to change things as a problem to them.
 Occasionally when the cosmetic or general dentist points out dental findings that deviate from the norm, a patient might say, “I always wondered why my teeth or mouth appeared that way.”
 On such occasions, the dentist may have planted a seed for a change in the patient’s perception of their smile.

 Now, for example, a patient asks the qualified cosmetic dentist, “I have never liked the color of my teeth,” or maybe they might say pointing to selected tooth or teeth, “I never liked the size of these teeth; they look too small to me.”